aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-scan-beacons.md

 #### Note : GetItem, BatchGetItem and TransactGetItems work only on Primary Keys, and therefore are not affected by scan beacons

+#### Note PartiQL based methods (executeStatement, batchExecuteStatement, executeTransaction) are beyond the scope of this document.

 #### Note : UpdateItem is not allowed in the encryption client, and so can be ignored for scan beacons

 ### transformQueryInput
  * This operation MUST take as input a QueryInput object.
- * This operation MUST return a QueryInput object and an optional second QueryInput object.
+ * This operation MUST return a list of QueryInput objects
+ * If no source fields are mentioned, this operstion MUST return a single QueryInput object, which is the unaltered input object.
- * This operation MUST fail if a source field is compared with anything but equality, that is, if the FilterExpressions uses a source field with anything but `EQ`.
+ * This operation MUST fail if the keyConditionExpression compares a source field with anything but equality.
+ * This operation MUST fail if the FilterExpressions uses a source field with anything but `=`, `IN`, `attribute_exists`, `attribute_not_exists` or `size`.
- * This operation MUST fail if the input FilterExpression or KeyExpression directly mentions a scan beacon field.
+ * This operation MUST fail if the input FilterExpression or keyConditionExpression directly mentions a scan beacon field.
+ * If the FilterExpression refers to no source fields, the FilterExpression MUST remain unchanged.
- * If no source fields are mentioned, the QueryInput object MUST be returned unchanged.
+ * If the FilterExpression refers to source fields only with `attribute_exists`, `attribute_not_exists` or `size`, the FilterExpression MUST be returned unchanged.
  * For source fields in the Filter Expression that have no "previous" entry, this operation MUST replace source fields and values with scan beacon fields and HMACs
- * For source fields in the FilterExpression that do have a "previous" entry, this operation MUST replace `(field EQ value)` with `((prev_beacon_field EQ prev_beacon_value) OR (beacon_field EQ beacon_value))`
+ * For source fields in the FilterExpression that do have a "previous" entry, this operation MUST replace `(field EQ value)` with `((prev_beacon_field EQ prev_beacon_value) OR (beacon_field EQ beacon_value))` and replace `field IN(A, B)` with `beacon_field IN (beacon_A, beacon_B) OR prev_beacon_field in (prev_beacon_A, prev_beacon_B).

-If there is no "previous" entry in the `keyConditionExpression`
- * This operation MUST return one QueryInput object

-If there is a "previous" entry in the `keyConditionExpression`
+ * If the keyConditionExpression refers to no source fields with "previous" entries, this opertion must return exactly one QueryInput object.
- * This operation MUST return two QueryInput objects
+ * If the keyConditionExpression refers to one source fields with a "previous" entry, this opertion MUST return two QueryInput objects;
- * This operation MUST return one QueryInput with the keyConditionExpression's field and value replaced with the current scan beacon settings
+one with the keyConditionExpression's field and value replaced with the current scan beacon settings and one with the keyConditionExpression's field and value replaced with the previous scan beacon settings
- * This operation MUST return one QueryInput with the keyConditionExpression's field and value replaced with the previous scan beacon settings
+ * If the keyConditionExpression refers to two source fields with "previous" entries, this opertion MUST return four QueryInput objects, replacing the keyConditionExpression's field and value with all four permutations of current an previous settings.
+ * If the implementation knows that any of the created keyConditionExpressions will return no results, this operation MAY not return the associated QueryInput objects.

 #### Note : transformQueryOutput needs a QueryInput object, becase we need to check the result records against the values searched in the QueryInput object, which are not directly available in the QueryOutput object.